EnyonamAgbenorhevi/Movie_Review_Sentiment_Capstone/README.md

-👉 The Streamlit App is available for interaction at this URL: [Insert URL Here]
+👉 The Streamlit App is available for interaction at this URL: [https://huggingface.co/spaces/petermutwiri/Movie_Review_Application]

 ## Notable Features 🌟
 The project encompasses several notable features, including: